htool/vhfinfo/HELP.md

 - Marina
 - Berth - non marina area where berth request by VHF is required or possible
 - Area - non VTS larger area

+## Feedback

+If you have comments/feedback, you can contact me at contact@vhfinfo.org.